Last Updated: 8/02/2023

 Usage and Analytics Information

-We may use your Usage and Analytics Information in conjunction with an analytics service such as Google Analytics to monitor and analyze use of the Services, for the Services’ technical administration, to increase the Services’ functionality and user-friendliness, to enable more effective responses to support requests, to ensure compliance with customer subscription and service limitations, and to inform company research and development.
+We may use your Usage and Analytics Information to troubleshoot, improve and enhance the Services or for other development, diagnostic, security, and corrective purposes.
+We may also use this information in conjunction with an analytics service such as Google Analytics to monitor and analyze use of the Services, for the Services’ technical administration, to increase the Services’ functionality and user-friendliness, to enable more effective responses to support requests, to ensure compliance with customer subscription and service limitations, and to inform company research and development.

 We have put in place contractual and other organizational safeguards with our agents and contractors (see further below) to protect a proper level of protection of your Personal Information (see further “Security” below).
 Your information, including Personal Information, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those from your jurisdiction.